This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 - For unused airline tickets purchased with a Stanford Travel Card, the expense end date in ERS must be extended until the expiration date per Fingate: Managing Travel Card (Tcard) Expense Dates.
 The system will only allow a 2-year extension.
 For tickets with a longer term expiration, submit a support request notifying the Card Services team of this extension.

-- For unused airline tickets purchased with a personal card, advances will only be granted for personal hardship.
+- For unused airline tickets purchased with a personal card, advances will only be granted for personal financial hardship.

 Manage Conference Cancellations and Reimbursements